cakephp/docs/en/console-and-shells/shells.rst

         }
     }

-You can also access tasks directly from the command line
+You can also access tasks directly from the command line:

 .. code-block:: bash